×

 When we asked people what advice they would give someone preparing to move to Manila, they said:

 "Manila is a bustling city with a unique culture and a vibrant nightlife.
 It is important to be aware of the traffic and the pollution levels in the city.
 Expats should also be aware of the cost of living in Manila, which is generally higher than in other parts of the Philippines.
 It is also important to be aware of the local customs and etiquette, as well as the language barrier.
 Expats should also be aware of the safety and security situation in Manila, and take necessary precautions.
-Finally, expats should research the different neighborhoods in Manila to find the best fit for their lifestyle," explained one expat living in Manila, Philippines.
+Finally, expats should research the different neighborhoods in Manila to find the best fit for their lifestyle," wrote one member in Manila.

 How do I find a place to live in Manila?